ACC Structure and Governance

 Call and encourage the ACC to be a people of prayer and fasting.
 Provide prayer support for individuals, congregations, networks, commissions, the national council and the mission of the church as a whole.

 Take responsibility for facilitating and communicating the work of the National Assembly, National Council and Commissions within ACC congregations, and in relation to the UCA, other Churches and the public media.
-Establish and maintain the ACC web-site.
-Publish and distribute the ACC Newsletter and Magazine.
+Co-ordinate social media and website.

 Board of Management